Student and academic support

 Research is another core function at Sheffield Hallam.
 Support staff in these areas assist with writing and administering funding and research bids, offer advice and guidance to academic staff and play a key role in winning new business for the University and managing relationships with partners and funders.

-Each of the University's four faculties employs a team of technical and professional services staff.
-The size, shape and structure of these teams vary according to the business of the faculty, although their function remains the same: to support academics and students with their teaching and research activities.
+Each of the University's three colleges employs a team of technical and professional services staff.
+The size, shape and structure of these teams vary according to the business of the college, although their function remains the same: to support academics and students with their teaching and research activities.

 The teams' work includes